 SuiteScript 2.x Custom Modules

-With SuiteScript 2.x, you have the ability to create custom modules (including third-party, AMD, and non-AMD modules).
-This supports modular and well-structured organization of code that is easier to read and modify.
-It also lets you build and access additional, customized API functionality.
+With SuiteScript 2.x, you can create custom modules—including third-party, AMD, and non-AMD modules.
+This keeps your code modular and easy to read or update, and lets you build or use extra API functionality.

 Note:

-Custom modules are not supported in bundle installation scripts.
+Custom modules aren’t supported in bundle installation scripts.

-To learn about how a custom module is structured, see SuiteScript 2.x Anatomy of a Custom Module Script.
-You can also learn how to create and use a custom module by following the SuiteScript 2.x Custom Module Tutorial.
+To see how a custom module is built, check out SuiteScript 2.x Anatomy of a Custom Module Script.
+You can also follow the SuiteScript 2.x Custom Module Tutorial.

 Custom Module Prerequisites

-Before you create and use a custom module, make sure you’re familiar with the following topics:
+Before you create or use a custom module, get familiar with these topics:

 Creating a Custom Module

-To create your custom module, you must use the define Object.
-You will always use the define Object when creating custom modules and entry point scripts.
-You should also use the define Object when referencing a script file in the File Cabinet using a relative path.
+To create your custom module, you’ll need to use the define Object.
+Always use define when making custom modules, entry point scripts, or referencing script files with a relative path.

-Every custom module script must define an object that is returned when the script’s entry point is invoked.
-This object could be a static value, such as a string.
-However, it is more common for custom module scripts to return a function.
-As with an entry point function in a standard entry point script, this function takes a context object as its argument.
+Every custom module script has to return an object when its entry point runs.
+This returned object could be something simple, like a string—but usually it’s a function.
+As with regular entry point scripts, this function gets a context object as its argument.

-For general information about JSDoc tags, see SuiteScript 2.x JSDoc Validation.
+For info on JSDoc tags, see SuiteScript 2.x JSDoc Validation.

 Using Your Custom Module

-To use your custom module, it must be referenced by another script that has been deployed.
-You must create a separate entry point script to reference and trigger your custom module.
-You can load and specify the name of your custom module using an absolute path, with the require Function.
-For more information about how to use absolute and relative paths, see Module Dependency Paths.
+To use your custom module, you’ll need another script to reference it.
+Make a separate entry point script to load and trigger your custom module (using an absolute path with the require Function).
+For more on paths, see Module Dependency Paths.

-After you create your custom module and reference script, you need to upload them to your File Cabinet in NetSuite (Documents > Files > File Cabinet > SuiteScripts).
-For entry point scripts that reference your custom module, you must create a script record and deployment record.
-For more information about creating a script record, see SuiteScript 2.x Entry Point Script Creation and Deployment.
+After you’ve made your custom module and reference script, upload them to your NetSuite File Cabinet (Documents > Files > File Cabinet > SuiteScripts).
+For any entry point script referencing your module, create a script record and deployment record.
+See SuiteScript 2.x Entry Point Script Creation and Deployment for more.

-To learn about using a custom module name, see Naming a Custom Module.
+To learn how module naming works, see Naming a Custom Module.

 Related Topics